Causality theory of spacetimes with continuous Lorentzian metrics revisited: Other causal structures

 Let $q = (0,0)$, then $(p,q) \in \Int J^+$.
 Consider a third point $r = (0,3)$, as in Figure \ref{fig2}.
 Now $(q,r) \in J^+$, because the curve $x \mapsto (0,x)$ is null.
 However, $(p,r) \not\in \Int J^+$, since there are points of the form $(-\epsilon, 3)$ arbitrarily close to $r$ which cannot lie in $J^+(p)$ because they lie below the $x$-axis and their $x$-coordinate is larger than $2$.
 Hence $J^+$ does not satisfy push-up relative to $\Int J^+$ in this example.

 \end{ex}

 Finally, we point out yet another option, which is to define chronological futures via the Lorentzian distance.
+We recall the basic properties of the Lorentzian distance, and refer to \cite[Chap.\ 4]{BEE} for further details.
+The length of a causal curve $\gamma:[a,b]\to M$ is defined as

+where it is enough for the integrand to be defined almost everywhere.
+The Lorentzian distance between two points $p,q \in M$ is then defined by

-Recall that in the smooth case, the Lorentzian distance $d(p,q)$, given by maximizing the length of $g$-causal curves between $p$ and $q$, satisfies $d(p,q) > 0 \iff (p,q) \in \ICpw$ (see \cite[Chap.\ 4]{BEE} for details).
+if $(p,q) \in J^+$, and $d(p,q) := 0$ otherwise.
+Recall that when the spacetime metric $g$ is smooth, the Lorentzian distance $d$ satisfies $d(p,q) > 0 \iff (p,q) \in \ICpw$ \cite[Eqn.\ 4.2]{BEE}.
 On $\Cdiff^0$-spacetimes, only the ``$\impliedby$'' implication continues to hold.
-To see this, take the points $p,q,r$ in Example \ref{exsec4} (depicted in Figure \ref{fig2}).
+To see how ``$\implies$'' can fail, take the points $p,q,r$ in Example \ref{exsec4} (depicted in Figure \ref{fig2}).
 We can connect $p$ and $q$ by a vertical segment, which is timelike (hence causal) and has length equal to $1$.
 We can connect $q$ and $r$ by a horizontal segment, which is also causal, and has length $0$.
 Concatenating the two segments, we get a causal curve of length $1$ from $p$ to $r$, despite the fact that $(p,r) \not\in \ICpw$.
 Further, we see that $r \in \partial J^+(p)$, and since $\{d>0\} \subseteq J^+$ by definition, we conclude that $\{d>0\}$ is not open in this example.
 Nonetheless, another property of the Lorentzian distance, the inverse triangle inequality

-does hold for all $\Cdiff^0$-metrics.
-We deduce from it that $J^+$ satisfies push-up relative to $\{ d>0 \}$.
+does hold for all $\Cdiff^0$-metrics, since it is a direct consequence of \eqref{defd} and the fact that the concatenation of two causal curves is causal.
+We deduce from the inverse triangle inequality that $J^+$ satisfies push-up relative to $\{ d>0 \}$.
 Hence the combination of $J^+$ and $\{d>0\}$ gives us push-up and limit curve theorems, but at the price of non-open futures.